About the BSC Audit

-The BSC Audit is now split into two distinct approaches which takes affect from the 2018/19 Audit period.
+The BSC Audit is split into two distinct approaches:

-- Suppliers and Supplier Volume Allocation agents – are now in scope of a Process Assessment engagement under Performance Assurance Framework (PAF)
+- Suppliers, CVA Registrants & Supplier Volume Allocation agents – within scope of a Process Assessment engagement under Performance Assurance Framework (PAF)

-An assessment of existing audit testing work papers has also been completed in order to prioritise the undertaking of work papers which are most effective (find the most issues) and able to provide mitigation for the new Focus Risks as determined by each years’ ROP.
+Assessment of existing audit testing work papers is an annual process in order to prioritise the undertaking of work papers which are most effective (find the most issues) and able to provide mitigation for the new Focus Risks as determined by each years’ ROP.

 How it relates to you

-The SVA audit involves reviewing systems and business processes at Suppliers, Supplier Agents and SMRS Agents.
+The Process Assessment audit involves reviewing systems and business processes at Suppliers, Supplier Agents, CVA Registrants and SMRS Agents.

-The Central Volume Allocation (CVA) audit reviews the Central Settlement Systems and CVA Meter Operator Agents (CVAMOAs) in order to provide a level of assurance that the calculations and allocations that have been performed within CVA and Supplier Volume Allocation (SVA) are in accordance with the BSC and its subsidiary documents.
+The ISAE (UK) 3000 audit reviews the Central Settlement Systems and CVA Meter Operator Agents (CVAMOAs) in order to provide a level of assurance that the calculations and allocations that have been performed within CVA and Supplier Volume Allocation (SVA) are in accordance with the BSC and its subsidiary documents.

-The peak of on–site work is February to April each year and the BSC Audit Report is published in June each year.
+Audit work is set between November to the end of March each year and the BSC Audit Report is published in June each year.

 Your Operational Support Manager (OSM) will contact you to outline the audit work to be undertaken.
-We can set up a planning meeting to talk about arrangements for a site visit and any data we may request.
+We can set up a planning meeting to talk about arrangements for an Audit and any data we may request.

 The BSC Auditor will also be in touch to finalise arrangements and the data and information they will need as part of your audit.

-The BSC Audit Navigator is an online tool which you can use it to share information with the BSC Auditor and ELEXON.
+The BSC Audit SOFY Platform is an online tool which you can use it to share information with the BSC Auditor and Elexon.
 You can upload, view and download information relating to the Audit as well as viewing information relating to your Audit.